muppet9010/Factorio-Biter-Reincarnation/README.md

 - Units of any force that breath air will trigger reincarnation then they die.
 The exception is the player character in vanilla Factorio, with some listed mods adding their own exceptions.
 - The chance of a tree or burning tree appearing on enemy unit death is fully configurable.
 If the combined chance of events occuring is greater than 100% the ratio of values will be utilised.
 If below 100% chance then there is the possibility of no event happening.
 - When biters die they join a reincarnation queue.
 The processing speed of the queue is controlable by mod settings so you can limitthe impact of UPS drops.
-- Large reincarnations can be by mod setting to either crush anything in their way, or push units out of the way and mine any unmovable entities (item ends up on the floor).
+- Mod setting to control if large reincarnations will try and push anything movable out of the way (up to 2 tiles).
+Anything not moved will be crushed.
+Movable things include units, player characters and vehicles.
 - Mod setting to control tree fire spread to aid compatibility with other mods and very high tree maps.

 Mod Compatibility